openedx-unsupported/blockstore/docs/bundles.rst

   /e/f/

-For files in other Bundles, the URI must be a network-path reference which begins with two slash characters followed by the alias of the relevant Bundle version as specified in ``bundle.json`` followed by a single slash character and full path of the directory or file from the root of that Bundle.
+For files in other Bundles, the URI must be a network-path reference which begins with two slash characters followed by the alias of the relevant Bundle version as specified in ``bundle.json`` followed by the absolute-path reference of the directory or file from the root of its Bundle.

 .. code-block::